Creamy-pie-96/HANDS/Read me/config_documentation.md

 - `speed_multiplier`: 1.5 — Scales cursor displacement from hand motion.
 - `bounds_padding`: 10 — Pixels to avoid at screen edges.
 - `precision_damping`: 0.3 — Multiplier applied in precision cursor mode.
+- `screen_bounds_padding`: 10 — Distance from screen edges where cursor movement is clamped (pixels).
+  - Increase: larger safety zone preventing cursor from reaching edges.
+  - Decrease: cursor can move closer to screen boundaries.
+- `fallback_screen_width`: 1920 — Screen width used when detection fails (pixels).
+- `fallback_screen_height`: 1080 — Screen height used when detection fails (pixels).
+  - Set these to match your typical screen resolution if automatic detection is unreliable.

 ### `click`